microsoft/onnxscript/docs/intermediate_representation/tensors.md

 # Tensor Representation in the IR

-The ONNX IR offers the {py:class}`ir.TensorProtocol <onnxscript.ir.TensorProtocol>` interface for usings different data structures as backing data for tensors.
+The ONNX IR offers the {py:class}`ir.TensorProtocol <onnxscript.ir.TensorProtocol>` interface for using different data structures as backing data for tensors.
 Besides the traditional {py:class}`onnx.TensorProto`, you can also use {py:class}`np.ndarray`, {py:class}`torch.Tensor`, {py:class}`jax.Array`, and virtually anything else to represent tensors in the graph.
 This allows for them to be accessed and serialized via the same `TensorProtocol` interface, without incurring additional copies at initialization.

 ## The `TensorProtocol`